Jiozhang/SEEKER-encoding-and-decoding/README.md

   3).
 In Step 5 and 6 for decoding, sequencing data (data pool #1-#4 and reference pool) in "Raw reads" folder is provided in fastq format for reproducibility.
 Step 5 offers the algorithms for both before and after the "remedial process" so users can compare the difference.

-Required Python packages to be installed:
+Required Python packages to be installed and the commands to install them:
+1. Primer3.  pip install primer3-py
+2. Reedsolo.